Plus & Sumlock Mechanical Calculators

 "Comptometer" eventually became to be used as a generic name for calculators of this type from other manufacturers, though strictly this is wrong.
 However, to complicate matters, in 1957 the Felt and Tarrant Manufacturing Company changed its name to Comptometer Corporation.
 Then in 1960 Comptometer Corporation sold its UK. operation, including the right to the Comptometer name in Britain, to Control Systems Ltd., the parent of Bell Punch, which merged it with its own company to form Sumlock-Comptometer.
 Comptometer Corporation then contracted with Control Systems to have all its machines made by Bell Punch in England and shipped back to the U.S.A.
 This resulted in all Comptometer production ceasing in Chicago in 1961, and in machines from Sumlock being marked with the Comptometer name.

-Comptometers were very fast in operation when adding up lists, such as required in accounting.
-Operators were specially trained to make use of the full keyboard and enter each number by pressing all the digits in one go using all
+Comptometers are very fast in operation when adding up lists, such as required in accounting.
+Operators were specially trained to make use of the full keyboard and enter each number by pressing all the digits in one go using

 In contrast a modern electronic calculator only has 10 digit keys so the digits of each number have to be entered one at a time, serially, which is slower.

 Comptometers were widely used into the late 1970s and were ousted by advances in the use of computers for accounting rather than the development of electronic calculators.
-People trained in the proper and swift use of Comptometers have often kept using them for adding up lists they are quicker than a standard ten-key electronic calculator.
+People trained in the proper and swift use of Comptometers often kept using them into later years for adding up lists since they are quicker than a standard ten-key electronic calculator.

 Although these machines were very successful and thousands were sold, only a few companies manufactured the "Comptometer" type of calculator.
 The main manufacturers were Felt & Tarrant (later Victor Comptometer) and Burroughs in the U.S.A., and Bell Punch in Britain.